Business administration admission requirements and application process

 Personal and formal requirements for studies.

 First of all, you should, of course, have an interest in economic relationships and business structures.
 Subject areas such as math and statistics are the foundation of business administration, making it essential to have a working knowledge of math and be adept with numbers.
 The ability to think analytically is an advantage.
 Personal skills such as self-initiative, self-discipline, assertiveness, and the ability to work in a team are also indispensable.

 Besides the personal skills that you need to bring with you into a degree program in business administration, each university has certain formal admission requirements.

 You usually need to submit proof of a college entrance qualification.
 Furthermore, your English language skills will be tested and you’ll be asked to provide information about any pre-study internships you’ve completed.
 The numerus clausus (NC) can also play a part in the selection process at some universities.

 At WHU – Otto Beisheim School of Management, admissions decisions are made based on a mixture of academic ability and personal skills.
-For the Bachelor in Business Administration, you should have a university entrance certificate and proof of proficiency in English.
+For the Bachelor in International Business Administration, you should have a university entrance certificate and proof of proficiency in English.
 These can be in the form of common certifications such as TOEFL, IELTS, or Cambridge ESOL.
 International qualifications such as the IB or A Levels are also recognized as a university entrance certificate, which means that the optionally bilingual or fully English-medium Bachelor program is also open to international students.
 Work experience of at least six weeks is also required.
 That can be as part of a traineeship or an internship, as long as you worked full time in a company.
 Do you also have strong analytical skills, a love of logical reasoning, and a conscientious and open personality?
 If so, WHU is the place for you.

 What qualifications do I need to study business administration?